supabase-community/postgrest-rs/README.md

     .await?;
 ```

-More examples incoming!

-## Limitations

-This library doesn't show the full extent of PostgREST, and definitely doesn't
-replace the need to learn PostgREST.
-Some known limitations are:

--   Doesn't support `not`, `and`, and `or` in filtering
--   Many inputs are unsanitized (multi-column select, insert/update body, etc.)
--   Counting (with HEAD verb)
--   Resource embedding (embedded filters, etc.)

-That said, if there are any features you want in, feel free to create an issue!
+Check out the [API docs](https://docs.rs/postgrest) for more info!

 ## Contributing

--   Fork the repo on GitHub
--   Clone the project to your own machine
--   Commit changes to your own branch
--   Push your work back up to your fork
--   Submit a Pull request so that we can review your changes and merge
+Contributions are welcome!
+There might be some features you want in, or some
+unclear documentation, or a bug—either way, feel free to create an issue, and
+we'll work it out!

+Boring stuff below.

 Unless you explicitly state otherwise, any contribution intentionally submitted
 for inclusion in the work by you, as defined in the Apache-2.0 license, shall be